Cryptonaut77/poker-ledger-backend/README.md

    - Transaction, dealer down, and expense counts
 4. Delete any saved game permanently by tapping "Delete Game" in the expanded view

+## Troubleshooting

+### Database Issues
+If you encounter errors related to missing database columns (e.g., "The column `main.game_session.tableName` does not exist"), the database schema may be out of sync.
+This has been fixed - the migration system will automatically apply any pending updates.

 ## Notes

 - All financial calculations are done in real-time